danilyanedo7/starter-hugo-academic/content/home/experience.md

     date_start: '2021-01-01'
     date_end: '2021-04-01'
     description: |2-
-        * Studied drug discovery, drug development, natural product exploration and computational studies on molecular docking and molecular dynamics
+        * Developed expertise in drug discovery, drug development, natural product exploration, and computational studies on molecular docking and molecular dynamics.
+        * Completed pre-internships and research projects in the area of natural product exploration.
+        * Preparing for a career in pharmaceuticals or drug development, where I hope to use my knowledge and skills to contribute to the development of new and effective treatments for diseases.

   - title: Collaborative Online International Learning
     company: Kumamoto University